gamblevore/speedie/Documentation/isms.md

 Sometimes you want to define that one flag, is the combination of a few others.
 Heres a quick way to do it:

     flags
-        kEnd = (kEndOfLine, kComma, kEndContainer)
+        kEnd = [kEndOfLine, kComma, kEndContainer]

-This defines 3 flags (kEndOfLine, etc), and says that kEnd is equal to all of them combined.
+This defines 3 flags [kEndOfLine, kComma, kEndContainer] and says that kEnd is equal to all of them combined.

 Flags and constants can also have a custom datatype set to them.